tsgates/arch-wiki-markdown/wiki/Shorewall.md

 > /etc/shorewall/rules

-DNS lookups are handled (actually forwarded) by dnsmasq, so shorewall needs to allow those connections.
+DNS look-ups are handled (actually forwarded) by dnsmasq, so Shorewall needs to allow those connections.
 Add these lines to /etc/shorewall/rules